Locklin v. City of Lafayette

 We granted the petition of plaintiffs, owners of damaged properties, to consider whether the "natural watercourse rule" stated in Archer v.
 City of Los Angeles (1941) 19 Cal.2d 19, 119 P.2d 1 (Archer ), by which the Court of Appeal believed itself bound, was properly applied in this case, and to decide whether article I, section 19 of the California Constitution 1 compels compensation for damage caused by an increased flow of stream water that is traceable to surface water runoff from improvements on public property.

 We conclude that Archer does not correctly state the principles presently applicable to the liability of riparian landowners.
-To the extent that Archer also held that article I, section 19 of the California Constitution did
+To the extent that Archer also held that article I, section 19 of the California Constitution did not create liability, it has been overruled by subsequent decisions of this court.

 When alterations or improvements on upstream property discharge an increased volume of surface water into a natural watercourse, and the increased volume and/or velocity of the stream waters or the method of discharge into the watercourse causes downstream property damage, a public entity, as a property owner, may be liable for that damage.
 The test is whether, under all the circumstances, the upper landowner's conduct was reasonable.
 This rule of reasonableness applies to both private and public landowners, but it requires reasonable conduct on the part of downstream owners as well.
 This test requires consideration of the purpose for which the improvements were undertaken, the amount of surface water runoff added to the streamflow by the defendant's improvements in relation to that from development of other parts of the watershed, and the cost of mitigating measures available to both upper and downstream owners.
 Those costs must be balanced against the magnitude of the potential for downstream damage.
 If both plaintiff and defendant have acted reasonably, the natural watercourse rule imposes the burden of stream-caused damage on the downstream property.

-We also conclude that a governmental entity may be liable under the principles of inverse condemnation for downstream damage caused by an [7 Cal.4th 338] increased volume or velocity of surface waters discharged into a natural watercourse from public works or improvements on publicly owned land.
+We also conclude that a governmental entity may be liable under the principles of inverse condemnation for downstream damage caused by an increased volume or velocity of surface waters discharged into a natural watercourse from public works or improvements on publicly owned land.
 It will be liable if it fails to use reasonably available, less injurious alternatives, or if it has incorporated the watercourse into a public drainage system or otherwise converted the watercourse itself into a public work.
 Compensation is compelled by the same constitutional principles which mandate compensation in inverse condemnation actions generally.
 The downstream owner may not be compelled to accept a disproportionate share of the burden of improvements undertaken for the benefit of the public at large.
 Because downstream riparian property is burdened by the servitude created by the natural watercourse rule, however, consistent with that rule the downstream owner must take reasonable measures to protect his property.
 Liability on an inverse condemnation theory will not be imposed if the owner has not done so.

 Finally, because the development of any property in the watershed of a natural watercourse may add additional runoff to the stream, all of which may contribute to downstream damage, it would be unjust to impose liability on an owner for the damage attributable in part to runoff from property owned by others.
 Therefore, an owner who is found to have acted unreasonably and to have thereby caused damage to downstream property, is liable only for the proportion of the damage attributable to his conduct.